bobbymartinez/goatr/README.md

 #### goatr set ic [name]

-Sets the channel topic with the incident commander's name.
+Sets the current channels topic to the incident commander's name.

 ## Copyright and License